 - 1. Review how to represent numbers in different bases and how to convert between different number systems.
 Emphasis will be placed on base 2 which is the most important for representation of numbers on computers. - 2.
 You will learn why round-off error is so important for numerical algorithms.
 All numbers represented on a computer must be stored with a finite number of bits.
 Hence most numbers cannot be stored exactly on a computer. - 3.
-We will discuss finding roots (zeros) of functions which is especially important in the study of optimization. - 4.
+We will discuss finding roots of functions which is especially important in the study of optimization. - 4.
 We will learn ways to represent a table of data values (x, f(x)) if the underlying function which generated the data isn't known a priori.
 The most common way to describe such data is by fitting a degree n polynomial to the set of n+1 points (e.g., fitting a line to two data points).
-However, there are other useful representations of the underlying function. - 5.
-Most integrals can't be evaluated by hand and must be approximated on a computer.
+However, there are many other useful representations of the underlying function. - 5.
+We will learn how to decompose functions into a sum of sines (or exponentials) which is important for signal processing, data compression, image processing, etc. And we will learn an extremely efficient way to use computers for this purpose. - 6.
+Most integrals can't be evaluated analytically and must be approximated on a computer.
 Moreover, computers can't take limits and hence approximating integrals and derivatives on computers requires dropping the limit idea and taking "small" but not infinitesimal quantities in the approximation.
 Our goal is to understand how accurate such approximations are a topic that is especially important in the study of differential equations.

-- 6. We will talk about how to solve matrix systems (simultaneous equations) in a systematic manner via Gaussian elimination.
-We will also talk about the expense of using Gaussian elimination to solve large linear systems and about cheaper ways to accomplish this task. - 7.
-Finally we investigate iterative techniques for approximating solutions to ordinary differential equations on computers.
+7. Finally we investigate iterative techniques for approximating solutions to ordinary differential equations on computers.
 The most basic idea is Euler's method which approximates the solution at a point in the domain by a short line segment.
 Other more sophisticated techniques will be discussed.